folkertdev/reversible-debugger/report.md

     }
 ```

-On this data strucutre we can define push and pop (corresponding to send and receive), and
+On this data structure we define push and pop (corresponding to send and receive), and
 also helpers to determine whether a thread may roll a send or receive, and if not what threads/actions
 have to be rolled first.